FAQs for landlords: Upcoming EPC reforms & minimum energy efficiency standards

 If I want to improve energy efficiency in my property now, what would you recommend?

-While we await further government updates, we suggest taking a ‘fabric first’ approach, as it’s highly likely that meeting a minimum ‘fabric performance’ standard will be a key requirement.
+We suggest taking a ‘fabric first’ approach.
 Focus on enhancing insulation, ventilation, and window fittings.
 However, before making any upgrades, be sure to check out our ‘expert advice’ section at the bottom of this article.

 How much will landlords need to invest to meet the new standards?

-The current cost cap to comply with minimum energy efficiency standards is £3,500, but the government proposes increasing this to £15,000 (including VAT).
+The current cost cap to comply with minimum energy efficiency standards is £3,500, but the government is increasing this to £10,000 (including VAT).

-Will the energy efficiency investments I made before 2026 be included in the £15,000 cost cap?
+Will any energy efficiency investments I make before 2030 be included in the £10,000 cost cap?

 How does the cost cap apply if I’ve spent £6,000 on upgrades, but the final recommended improvement is going to cost £10,000 to install a new heating system?